 Communicative Disorders Resources and Academic Help

 At ENMU, we want to make sure you get the help you need.
-We offer several tutoring services, including the Online Writing Center (OWL), which is exclusively for distance education students.
+We offer several tutoring services, including the Online Writing Center (OWL), which is exclusively for distance learning students.
 The OWL is available to help you improve your writing and help you communicate clearly for written, school-related projects and assignments.
 We also have online databases, journal articles and eBooks accessible through the Golden Student Success Center.
-Since ENMU has a dedicated distance education librarian on staff, you’ll always have the help you need to take advantage of library resources.
+Since ENMU has a dedicated distance learning librarian on staff, you’ll always have the help you need to take advantage of library resources.

 If you end up struggling with your coursework, we also have graduate assistants available for tutoring.